Yangyi-Chen/MAYA/README.md

 ### Prepare RL model (optional)

-We provide several checkpoints of out pre-trained RL model for you to use,
+We provide several checkpoints of out pre-trained RL model for you to use (https://drive.google.com/drive/folders/1GfWs8YN9hRPwN7CmTrgfuh028KWqrH2M).

+You could get how to use it in “attack.py”.